15E601/RDFBones-O/docs/index.rst

 Osteoware is a software for documenting osteological investigations.
-It implements the *Standards for Data Collection from Human Skeletal Remains* (@Buikstra1994) and was developed at the Repatriation Osteology Lab of the Smithsonian Institution (Washington, USA; @Wilczak2011 [1]) since 1991.
+It implements the *Standards for Data Collection from Human Skeletal Remains* (:raw-latex:`\citealt{Buikstra1994}`) and was developed at the Repatriation Osteology Lab of the Smithsonian Institution (Washington, USA; :raw-latex:`\citealt[1]{Wilczak2011}`) since 1991.
 Osteoware is distributed as a desktop application for the Windows operating system but can be used as a client software to feed an online database.
 Queries on the data collected with Osteoware require a separate proprietary software (Advantage Data Architect by Sybase).
-This software is also needed to set up data subsets (e. g. representing material from the same site) and issue catalogue numbers within these subsets (referred to as ‘Catkeys’ in Osteoware, @Wilczak2011 [4]).
+This software is also needed to set up data subsets (e. g. representing material from the same site) and issue catalogue numbers within these subsets (referred to as ’Catkeys’ in Osteoware, :raw-latex:`\citealt[4]{Wilczak2011}`).

 .. figure:: ../gfx/Osteoware-Screenshot-MainScreen.png
    :alt: Main screen of the Osteoware software, version 2.4.037.